 If done well, transportation pricing can make San Francisco’s transportation system more equitable.
 A best practice for ensuring an equitable pricing program is to combine a fee with subsidies, discounts, and/or incentives that specifically help disadvantaged travelers.
 Another common practice is to use pricing revenues to pay for more sustainable transportation modes such as transit, walking, and biking.

 A few examples include:

-Targeted Re-investment of Fees: Prioritize revenue from congestion fees for services and improvements benefitting low-income travelers and affected neighborhoods such as increased bus service, lighting, and safer streets.
+Targeted re-investment of fees to prioritize revenue from congestion fees for services and improvements benefiting low-income travelers and affected neighborhoods such as increased bus service, lighting, and safer streets.

 Subsidies for people with low incomes receive a subsidy to offset the costs of a pricing system.
 For example, Los Angeles Metro’s Low-Income Assistance Plan for the region’s express lanes provides $25 in toll credits and waives monthly fees for low-income customers.

 Discounts people with low incomes pay a discounted rate.

 Incentives for people with low incomes accrue credits after taking a certain number of trips on transit, and can use those credits to pay for pricing fees, transit, or other transportation costs.
 For example, Los Angeles offers a program like this through its Transit Rewards Program.